 Knowledge creation represents the production and synthesis of knowledge; as knowledge moves through the following three stages, it becomes more user-friendly.

-Where to find: online databases relevant to your topic/research area (many websites require an institutional or personal account to access literature)
+Where to find: online databases relevant to your topic/research area (many websites require an institutional or personal account to access literature).
+Useful databases:

 • Cochrane Library

-3. Knowledge tools/ products refer to documents that present synthesized knowledge in a user-friendly format, to help health professionals and patients make evidence-based decisions (e.g., clinical practice guidelines, decision aids)
+3. KNOWLEDGE TOOLS/PRODUCTS refers to documents that present synthesized knowledge in a user-friendly format, to help health professionals and patients make evidence-based decisions (e.g., clinical practice guidelines, decision aids).

 Where to find: directories, databases, organizations’/institutions’ webpages